davidezeji/cntf-custom-ueransim-docker-image/README.md

 Prerequisites:

 * *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles*: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
-* *Please ensure that the "CNTF-Main" branch has been deployed, as this ensures that the cluster and other necessary AWS infrastructure are available to support the execution of scripts in this repository.*
+* *Please ensure that the pipeline in the "CNTF-Main" repository has been successfully deployed, as this ensures that all necessary components are available to support the execution of scripts in this repository.*
 * *Please ensure that there is an existing image repository where these cusotm docker images can be stored.*